With just 3-ingredients, you can have fall-off-the-bone ribs in minutes using your pressure cooker.

 - Broil the ribs for 3-4 minutes (watching carefully to prevent charring), flip the ribs over and brush the other side with barbecue sauce.
 Broil that side again for 3-4 minutes.
 Place on platter and serve with additional barbecue sauce on the side.

-Looking for more weeknight meal ideas?
+Looking for more Instant Pot meal ideas?
 Check these posts out!

 What is your favorite thing to create in your Instant Pot?